QuizMaster-world/.github/profile/README.md

 - [***QuizMaster App***](https://github.com/QuizMaster-world/QuizMaster) is our flagship project - a powerful and flexible quiz application that allows users to create, and play quizzes on various topics, in various ways!
 It features a user-friendly interface, real-time scoring, and customizable window themes.

 - **Key Benefits**:
-  - (By far!)
-The richest in features.
+  - The richest in features (By far!).
   - User-friendly interface designed for seamless navigation.
   - Real-time scoring to enhance the competitive experience.
   - Customizable window themes that allow users to personalize their experience.
+  - Quick Startup of QuizCreator.

 ### QuizMasterLite

 - [***QuizMasterLite***](https://github.com/QuizMaster-world/QuizMasterLite) is a smaller version of QuizMaster - but still with a GUI.
 While rich in features, QuizMaster App requires high storage capabilities and processing power, so we have created a  lightweight alternative, just 8 MB in size and comes with no dependencies, ensuring accessibility for all!

 - **Key Benefits**:
-  - Only 8 MB in size, making it easy to download and install.
+  - Only 8 MB in size, making it quick to download and install.
   - No additional dependencies required, simplifying installation.
   - Retains essential quiz functionalities, ensuring a satisfying user experience.

 ### QuizMasterTerminal

 - [***QuizMasterTerminal***](https://github.com/QuizMaster-world/QuizMasterTerminal) is an even smaller version of QuizMasterLite.
-While it lacks a graphical user interface, it delivers an efficient quizzing experience for users preferring command-line interactions.
+While it lacks a graphical user interface, it still delivers an efficient quizzing experience for users preferring command-line interactions.

 - **Key Benefits**:
   - Minimal size of just 1.4 MB.